ucsc-anonymity/sparta-ods/README.md

-# This contains the oblix like solution.
+# Sparta-ODS

+This repository contains code for Sparta-ODS (low-latency) in Sparta (IEEE S&P 2025).